-In celebration of March being National Crochet Month, I have been running a series of stitch tutorials every Friday.
-Today’s stitch is called the Floret Stitch.
-This is an easy textured stitch that works up super quick.
+The Floret stitch is an easy textured crochet stitch that works up super quickly.
 You will make a row of double crochets and then a row of alternating slip stitches and double crochets.
 It is this second row that gives this stitch its lovely texture.

 - Ch(s): chain(s)